Theology: Theology Affects the Way We Live

 But when we trust in God, we do not worry even when bad things happen to us.
 We are confident that God is faithful to us, suffering with us, holding us, and that he will use even our pain to make us stronger and bless us.
 He works all things, even bad things, for good.
 He brings light out of our darkness.
 Our belief about God’s power and love affects the way we react to the situations we face.

 The book of Hebrews uses similar logic at several points.
 After explaining a concept, the author says, Therefore let us hold fast to our confession, therefore let us approach the throne with confidence, therefore let us encourage one another.
 He sees a close connection between ideas and consequences, between doctrine and practice.
+The apostle John similarly says that if we love God, then we will also love his children.

 Need for an accurate view

 Since the way we think about God affects the way we live, we want to have the best understanding of God we can.
-If we think of God as a powerful physical being, then we will tend to focus on physical life, on external behavior, on a future based on physical things.
+If we think of God as a powerful physical being, then we will tend to focus on physical life, on external behavior, and a future based on physical things.
 We will tend to neglect spiritual qualities such as grace and love, and give little attention to concepts such as the heavenly and the eternal.

 Trust

-We need never doubt God’s love for us.
-“God demonstrates his own love for us in this: While we were still sinners, Christ died for us” (Romans 5:8).
-“This is how we know what love is: Jesus Christ laid down his life for us” (1 John 3:16).
-The God who did not spare his own Son can be counted on to give us through his Son everything we need for eternal happiness.
+We do not ever need to doubt God’s love for us.
+“God proves his love for us in that while we still were sinners Christ died for us” (Romans 5:8).
+“We know love by this, that he laid down his life for us” (1 John 3:16).
+God gave us the most precious thing he had – his Son.
+We can be sure that he will give us everything we need for eternal happiness (Romans 8:32).

 We can be confident that he loves us.
 Every time we take communion, we are reminded of the extent of his love for us — both of his death wherein we are forgiven, and his resurrection wherein we are given union with him and presented holy and blameless to God.
 He has earned our trust.